blog-banner-image

 Read on for a more granular look at the salary prospects and steps to becoming a forensic scientist, including typical education, program accreditation, and professional certification options.

 There’s excellent news for the future of this profession.
-The BLS (2022) projects that openings for forensic science technicians will swell 11 percent between 2021 and 2031, double the growth rate anticipated for all occupations (5 percent).
-Furthermore, this expected addition of 2,000 jobs does not include increased opportunities in related careers such as crime scene investigators (CSI), medicolegal death experts, insurance investigators, biological technicians, chemical technicians, laboratory technologists, fire inspectors, etc.
+The BLS (2024) projects that openings for forensic science technicians will swell 13 percent between 2022 and 2032, which is more than four times the growth rate anticipated for all occupations (3 percent).
+Furthermore, this expected addition of 2,300 jobs does not include increased opportunities in related careers such as crime scene investigators (CSI), medicolegal death experts, insurance investigators, biological technicians, chemical technicians, laboratory technologists, fire inspectors, etc.

 The good news is that there’s no shortage of opportunities for qualified forensic science technicians who have the right training under their belts.
-According to Indeed.com, in April 2023, there were 1,766 job postings for these professionals in the United States, including openings for a Forensic Scientist for the Department of Forensics in the District of Columbia, a Polygraph Examiner for the US Central Intelligence Agency, a Firearm-Toolmark Examiner for the Vermont Forensic Laboratory, and a Junior Digital Forensic Analyst for Deloitte in Rosslyn, Virginia.
+According to Indeed.com, in May 2024, there were 284 job postings for these professionals in the United States, including openings at the Montgomery County Government, the City of Santa Monica, the Metropolitan Government of Nashville & Davidson County, the King County, RTI International, the US Drug Enforcement Administration, and the Las Vegas Metropolitan Police Department.
 In sum, this is expected to be a high-growth career with employment in various US-based locations in the future.

-According to the Bureau of Labor Statistics (BLS) in May 2022, forensic science technicians enjoy good wages nationwide.
-Among the 17,590 forensic science technicians around the US, the BLS found an average annual salary (annual mean wage) of $69,260, much more than the mean yearly salary for all occupations in the U.S. at $61,900 (BLS 2022).
+Regarding the salaries, according to the Bureau of Labor Statistics (BLS May 2023), forensic science technicians enjoy good wages nationwide.
+Among the 17,520 forensic science technicians around the US, the BLS found an average annual salary (annual mean wage) of $71,540, much more than the mean yearly salary for all occupations in the U.S. at $65,470 (BLS May 2023).
 As wages vary by region, experience, education, and other factors, the BLS provides a salary range breakdown for forensic science technicians.

 In more detailed terms, here are the salary percentiles in this occupation in the US: